 These Moroccan wraps contain a vegan harissa sauce, green olives, pistachios for a nice crunch and apricots for a subtle tang of exciting sweetness.

-What are your favorite vegan canned food recipes or ingredients?
+What are your favorite vegan canned food recipes?

 Let me know in the comments!